shr264/DLSP20-final-project/README.md

 5. LEARNROT-CNNVAE.py (Rotation learning for VAE)
 6. LearnRot-Unet-200.py (Rotation learning for Unet)

+Most of the simulations were produced using the files in the notebooks folder, but these have been cleaned up and presented here as standalone scripts.

 ## Self Supervised Road Map Prediction and Vehicle Detection